Actindo-AG/Documentation/POS/UserInterface/01_Sales.md

 # Sales

-The Venduo POS *Sales* menu entry is used for all transactions in the stores and pay desks.
+The POS *Sales* menu entry is used for all transactions in the stores and pay desks.

 The *Sales* user interface is composed of the following tabs:
 - [CASHPOINT](./01a_Cashpoint.md)